spookylukey/django-views-the-right-way/source/ideas.rst

 Customising in the middle - Callbacks

-Discussion - Callbacks vs template method
+ - Discussion - Callbacks vs template method

+   - Use CCIW example of PopupEmailAction

 ---
+Customising in the middle - Advanced callbacks

+---

 Customising the start - pre-conditions

+- Decorators

 Customising the start - delegating

+- Discussion: re-usable functionality

+  Classes vs functions for re-usability

+---

 Customising the end